Statesboro, GA • Bulloch County

 Can you install a gravel driveway on a slope?

-In Bulloch County, Georgia, gravel driveway Statesboro, GA service, yes — gravel driveways can be installed on sloped terrain, but slope management is critical to prevent erosion and gravel migration.
+Yes — gravel driveways can be installed on sloped terrain, but slope management is critical to prevent erosion and gravel migration.
 Grades steeper than 10 to 12 percent require drainage channels, proper crown grading, and occasionally geotextile base reinforcement to hold the surface in place.
 Southeast Georgia's sandy soils are generally more forgiving on moderate slopes than clay-heavy soils, but professional grading is still essential on any meaningful grade.

 How much gravel do I need for a driveway?

-In Bulloch County, Georgia, gravel driveway Statesboro, GA service, calculating gravel quantity requires driveway length, width, and desired depth.
+Calculating gravel quantity requires driveway length, width, and desired depth.
 A standard formula: length (ft) × width (ft) × depth (inches) ÷ 12 ÷ 27 = cubic yards needed, then multiply by roughly 1.4 to convert to tons.
 A typical 300-foot by 12-foot driveway with a 3-inch surface layer requires approximately 50 tons of surface gravel.
 Rural southeast Georgia driveways often run 400 to 800 feet — accurate measurement before ordering prevents costly shortfalls.

 What is the difference between #57 stone and crusher run?

-In Bulloch County, Georgia, gravel driveway Statesboro, GA service, #57 stone is a clean, uniform crushed stone roughly 3/4 inch that drains well and is used as driveway surface material.
+#57 stone is a clean, uniform crushed stone roughly 3/4 inch that drains well and is used as driveway surface material.
 Crusher run is a processed mix of crushed stone and stone dust across multiple sizes that compacts into a dense, stable mass — it is used as base material.
 The correct approach for a new driveway in southeast Georgia is crusher run base (4 to 6 inches, compacted) topped with #57 stone surface (2 to 3 inches).

 How long does gravel driveway installation take?

-A standard residential gravel driveway installation in Bulloch County, Georgia typically takes one to three days depending on driveway length, site conditions, and whether land clearing or base prep is needed first.
+A standard residential gravel driveway installation in Bulloch County typically takes one to three days depending on driveway length, site conditions, and whether land clearing or base prep is needed first.
 A straightforward 200-to-300-foot driveway on a cleared, relatively flat site can often be completed in a single day.
 Longer rural driveways of 500 feet or more, or driveways that need significant base grading or drainage corrections, typically run two to three days.
 Weather, material delivery scheduling, and access difficulty can affect the timeline — your site assessment will include a realistic project timeline.

 What is the best gravel for red clay soil in Georgia?